nirmata/kyverno-charts/nirmata/README.md

 **Create a namespace:**

-**Note:** You can skip this step if you already have kyverno namespace created.
+**Note:** You can skip this step if you have already creared the kyverno namespace.

 ```console
 kubectl create namespace kyverno